 “Having calcium in the pool so it is no longer balanced according to the saturation index (keep checking out our blog for more information on saturation index) will definitely cause wrinkling,” John forewarned.

 McEwen Industries hammers in on the importance of hiring a skilled, knowledgeable swimming pool contractor.
 “If you hire someone who misses one measurement, you may spend the next seven years looking at wrinkles,” they state.
 We couldn’t agree more.
 The installation of the liner is equally important.
 If it is done incorrectly you will have wrinkling in the liner almost immediately.
 This is why we only send out qualified technicians as we know how important this investment is to you.

-Now you know what causes wrinkles in your vinyl, but what to you do if you already have them?
+Now you know what causes wrinkles in your vinyl, but what do you do if you already have them?
 The liner itself may need to be replaced and repairs made to your pool structure and/or landscaping.
 Call us today for a quote on replacing your liner and visit our website to view the many, beautiful patterns we have available.
 Please note, we only replace liners on Leisure Pool and Spa built pools.
 Thank you for your understanding.